top of page

 Gloucestershire

-Gloucestershire lies on the northern edge of the South-West of England, and it's famous for being the home to many of the most beautiful and well known Cotswold towns and villages; which include Bourton-on-the-Water, Stow-on-the-Wold, Moreton-in-Marsh, Bibury, and Painswick.
-I managed to visit the three towns of Bourton-on-the-Water, Stow-on-the-Wold and Moreton-in-Marsh on my Christmas trip in December 2024.
+Gloucestershire lies on the northern edge of the South-West of England, and it's famous for being the home to many of the most beautiful and well-known towns and villages in the Cotswolds, which include Bourton-on-the-Water, Stow-on-the-Wold, Moreton-in-Marsh, Bibury, and Painswick.
+I managed to briefly visit Bourton-on-the-Water, Stow-on-the-Wold and Moreton-in-Marsh on my Christmas trip in December 2024.

 Bourton-on-the-Water